Charles Harrelson: Assassination of John H. Wood Jr.

-Allegations of involvement in the assassination of John F. Kennedy
+Allegations and self-made claims of involvement in the assassination of John F. Kennedy

 In September 1980, Harrelson surrendered to police after a six-hour standoff in which he was reportedly high on cocaine.
 During the standoff, he threatened suicide and stated that he had killed both Judge Wood and President John F. Kennedy.
 In a television interview after his arrest, Harrelson said: "At the same time I said I had killed the judge, I said I had killed Kennedy, which might give you an idea to the state of my mind at the time."
 He said that the statements made during the standoff were "an effort to elongate my life."

-Joseph Chagra later testified during Harrelson's trial that Harrelson claimed to have shot Kennedy and drew maps depicting his hiding spot during the assassination.
+Joseph Chagra, an attorney from El Paso, later testified during Harrelson's trial that Harrelson claimed to have shot Kennedy and drew maps depicting his hiding spot during the assassination.
 Chagra said he did not believe Harrelson's claim, and the AP reported that the FBI "apparently discounted any involvement by Harrelson in the Kennedy assassination."
 According to Jim Marrs' 1989 book Crossfire, some theorists believe Harrelson is the youngest and tallest of the "three tramps" arrested shortly after Kennedy's shooting in Dallas.
 Marrs stated that Harrelson was involved "with criminals connected to intelligence agencies and the military" and suggested he was connected to Jack Ruby through Russell Douglas Matthews, a third party with links to organized crime who was known to both Harrelson and Ruby.
 Lois Gibson, a well-known forensic artist, matched photographs of Harrelson to photographs of the youngest-looking of the three "tramps".

 In 1982, Harrelson told Dallas TV station KDFW-TV, "Do you believe that Lee Harvey Oswald killed President Kennedy, alone, without any aid from a rogue agency of the U.S. government or at least a portion of that agency?
 I believe you are very naive if you do."